-Prospective research participants should be provided with comprehensible, individually meaningful, and culturally-relevant information about clinical research and the implications of research participation.
-Foundational to the ethical conduct of research involving human participants is informed consent, delivered in a language and format that is understandable to the person.
-That, unfortunately, occurs all too rarely.
-While definitions of health literacy emphasize the skills and abilities of the recipient of information (i.e., the prospective participant), they say little about the skills and abilities of the communicator (i.e., investigator and research staff.)
-Taking a systems-based approach, we propose to develop clinical research-oriented tools and resources for the primary authors, reviewers, and communicators of study information, including principal investigators and their study teams, institutional stakeholders (e.g., legal and risk management personnel), sponsors, and IRBs.
+The public should be provided with clear, meaningful, and culturally-relevant information about clinical research and what it means to be a research participant.
+At the root of ethical research conduct is informed consent, delivered in a language and format that is understandable to the potential research participant.
+While definitions of health literacy often emphasize the skills and abilities of the person receiving information (i.e., the potential participant), they say little about the skills and abilities of the communicator (i.e., investigator and research staff.)
+Taking a systems-based approach, we have been developing clinical research-oriented tools and resources for all clinical research stakeholders such as the primary authors, reviewers, and communicators of study information, including sponsors and funders, institutional review boards (IRBs), and principal investigators and their study teams.

 Status: Workgroup Active

 Impact: The full impact of the workgroup will be achieved via the launch of a full suite of targeted tools and resources to support all clinical research stakeholders who play a role in creating and reviewing clinical research materials and communicating that information to participants

 - To understand and assess the current health literacy landscape as it pertains to the clinical research environment.

 - To address barriers to the adoption of existing resources and health literacy in the context of clinical research-related communications.

 - To create a comprehensive roadmap of how sponsors, investigators and their study teams, and institutional review boards should use resources throughout the clinical research life cycle from recruitment and informed consent through close-out and return of results.

 - To launch a web-based collection of resources that are relevant to multiple stakeholder communities, including research participants.